sgorgun/matrix-linear-combination-task-python/README.md

 \end{pmatrix}
 ```

-Expected output: `ValueError` exception is raised as the matrix and the weights are not compatible.
+Expected output: The `ValueError` exception is raised because the matrix and the weights are not compatible.

 Please use the template `tasks/linear_combination:linear_combination` for the implementation.